Disclaimer: I merely dabbled in cyanotype. In case expert advice contradicts what I’m saying here: they’re right, I’m wrong. 😀

 Randomly fragmented geometry is generated, full of angles, little details, interesting features, but ultimately something broken.
 What follows is a visual recipe for one of the subsets, shard.

-Although the “real” code builds on my HE_Mesh library and is less shareable, a library-less Processing prototype can be found here:
+Although the “real” code builds on my HE_Mesh library and is less shareable, a library-less Processing prototype can be found here: link.

 Next the broken geometry is converted in a flat hidden line plot.
 To extract the visible edges a brute force algorithm is used: rays are scanned from the camera to densely sampled points along all edges.
 Each ray is intersected with the mesh to check if the points are visible or not.
 The visible segments are exported to SVG and the file is optimized for plotting with vpype.